AloisSeckar/WBSC-Scoring/README.md

 # WBSC Scoring Creator
 JavaScript-based visualisation tool for WBSC scoring system.
 The app is powered by [Nuxt](https://nuxtjs.org/).
-Live demo (currently v0.10) available at [https://wbsc-scoring.netlify.app/](https://wbsc-scoring.netlify.app/).
+Live demo (currently v0.11) available at [https://wbsc-scoring.netlify.app/](https://wbsc-scoring.netlify.app/).
 Reffer to [manual](https://wbsc-scoring.netlify.app/help.html) to get usage instructions.
 This software is distributed under [http://unlicense.org/](UNLICENSE) (free to use without any terms).

 ## TO-DO list (to be implemented in next few releases)
+- Actions from updated version of WBSC scoring manual - e.g. new shorthands for out-by-rules
 - More input validations
+- Deeper refactoring after switching to Nuxt 3
 - Bugfixing and output corrections

 ## Limitations (not planned to be implemented soon)